Skwangles/Skwangles/README.md

    I love the internet, technology, cats and making solutions

 ## :muscle: My Strengths?
- I am a proficent C#, Java, Javascript and Python user I enjoy back-end, software development and mobile development
+ I am a proficent C#, Java, Javascript and Python user.
+ I enjoy back-end, software development and mobile development.

 ## :speech_balloon: More About Me
   What are your hobbies?